Learn How to Become a Heli Ski Guide Today

 Heli Skiing Alpine Landing

-First and foremost, you need to be an accomplished skier or snowboarder.
-The vast majority of guides ski, but there have been a hardy and dedicated few who have managed to get a ski guide certification on splitboards.
-Not an easy feat.
+First and foremost, you need to be an accomplished skier or snowboarder, ideally with backcountry and avalanche course experience.
+The vast majority of guides ski, but there have been a hardy and dedicated few who have managed to get ski guide certification on split boards.
+It is not an easy feat to become fully certified.
 The second is being motivated and having a passion for being in the mountains.
-You have to want it, ’cause it sure ain’t easy.
-You need time on the snow, lots of time on the snow.
-Mountaineering, ski touring, climbing, anything you can do that involves winter and the mountains helps.
+You have to want it, ’cause it sure ain’t easy, especially if your dream job is to be a heli-ski guide.
+You need time on the snow—lots of time on the snow.
+Mountaineering, ski touring, climbing, anything you can do that involves winter and the mountains will help.

 One Of Our Founders And Also One Of The Best Guides In The Business.
 Franz Fux.
 Photo - Mike Watling